soundpress/nycadministrativecode/docs/c30/index.rst

 *§ 28-401.7 Examination of applicant.* ::

 Except as otherwise specified for the particular license type, applicants for a license shall be required to take an examination in accordance with the rules of the department.
 Every applicant shall commence the license application process with the department within one year of passing the examination for licensure and shall furnish to the department a completed license application within one year of submission of the first filing.
-Failure to provide all requested documents in a timely manner will constitute an incomplete application and will result in denial of the license
+Failure to provide all requested documents in a timely manner will constitute an incomplete application and will result in denial of the license.